SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

 Scripts to automatically generate a venv, install the requirements.txt for the app, and run the application by calling server.py.
 Takes two optional parameters:

+* `--PublicDirectory` - String input that specifies where the `Public/` folder is at (the parent of `Configs`, `DiscussionIds`, `SqlLiteDBs`, and `logs`).
+When set, all runtime data defaults to subfolders under this path unless overridden individually.
+This is the recommended flag for shared installations because it keeps user-specific data together and out of the application tree.
-* `--ConfigDirectory` - String input that specifies where the Public/Configs folder is at.
+* `--ConfigDirectory` - String input that specifies where the `Public/Configs` folder is at.
+Kept for backwards compatibility; when both are set, `--ConfigDirectory` wins for config resolution but `--PublicDirectory` still governs runtime-data subfolders.
+New installations should prefer `--PublicDirectory`.
 * `--User` - Specifies the user(s) to start the app as.
 Can be repeated for multi-user mode (e.g., `--User user-one --User user-two`).
 The concurrency gate serializes all requests across all users.
 * `--port` - The port to listen on.
 In single-user mode, falls back to the user's config.
 In multi-user mode, per-user port settings are ignored and this defaults to `5050` if not specified.
 * `--listen` - Listen on the network.
 Without a value, binds to `0.0.0.0` (all interfaces).
 Optionally accepts a specific address (e.g., `--listen 192.168.1.5`).
 If omitted, defaults to `127.0.0.1` (localhost only).
-* `--concurrency` - Integer input that sets the max concurrent requests.
+* `--concurrency` - Integer input that sets the max concurrent requests (or LLM calls in endpoint mode).
 0 = no limit.
 Default: 1.
 * `--concurrency-timeout` - Integer input that sets the seconds to wait for a concurrency slot before returning 503.
 Default: 900.
+* `--concurrency-level` - `wilmer` or `endpoint`. `wilmer` (default) gates incoming requests via WSGI middleware. `endpoint` lifts the request-level gate and instead serializes outbound LLM API calls inside `LlmApiService.get_response_from_llm`, preventing reentrant deadlocks when a workflow calls back into the same Wilmer instance.
+See `Features_And_Packages/Api.md` section 7 for implementation details.
 * `--file-logging` - Enable file logging.
 In single-user mode, falls back to the user's `useFileLogging` config setting.
 In multi-user mode, defaults to off.
 * `--LoggingDirectory` - Directory for log files.
-Defaults to `logs`.
+When unset, defaults to `{PublicDirectory}/logs/` if `--PublicDirectory` is provided, otherwise `{install_dir}/Public/logs/`.
+The default is install-pinned (derived from the location of `server.py` on disk) and does not depend on the current working directory, so log files never quietly drop into a user's home directory or a daemon's working directory.
 Supports a `<user>` token for single-user mode.
+* `--UserLevelSqlLiteDirectory` - Override directory for per-user SQLite databases (workflow locks).
+Takes precedence over the `sqlLiteDirectory` user config setting.
+Default: `{PublicDirectory}/SqlLiteDBs/`.
+* `--DiscussionDirectory` - Override directory for per-discussion data files (memories, summaries, vector DBs).
+Takes precedence over the `discussionDirectory` user config setting.
+Default: `{PublicDirectory}/DiscussionIds/`.

+When `--PublicDirectory` is set, all runtime files that WilmerAI creates (logs, lock databases, per-discussion data) live in sibling subfolders under that directory by default, so a shared install never writes back into the project tree.
+Configs and runtime data are peers under `Public/` -- runtime data never lives inside `Configs/`.
+For backwards compatibility, if pre-refactor data is found at the legacy locations (`{project_root}/Public/DiscussionIds/`, `./WilmerDb.<user>.sqlite`, `{project_root}/Public/{id}_vector_memory.db`), WilmerAI keeps reading and writing to the legacy location -- no automatic migration is performed.

 ### **`server.py`**